Hoyt Architects

 Research Initiative

-Exploring how artificial intelligence can translate zoning codes into realistic street-level visualizations.
-By combining zoning data with real-world street imagery, this research investigates how AI-generated environments can help planners, designers, and communities better understand the visual impact of urban development patterns.
+This research initiative explores how artificial intelligence can translate zoning codes into realistic street-level visualizations.
+By combining zoning data with real-world street imagery, the project investigates how AI-generated environments can help planners, designers, and communities better understand the visual impact of urban development patterns.

 Focus Areas